joaqim/obsidian-pokerole-dice-roller/README.md

 # Dice Roller

-:warning: Initial unchanged fork in preperation for customisation for use with Pokerole Dice system, :warning:
+:warning: Initial unchanged fork in preparation for customization for use with Pokerole Dice system, might not be even be in active development. :warning:

 # Usage